overture-stack/website/markdown/documentation/guides/administration/modelling.md

 `-H "Content-Type: application/json"` Adds an HTTP header specifying the content type of the request body as JSON.

 `-d '{ ... }'` is the data to be sent with the POST request.
 This is the JSON payload defining the schema.

+<Note title="Whats Next?">With your data model updated, we next need to ensure we configure an accurate index mapping to help enable our downstream search and portal UI components</Note>